dmbarbour/glas/docs/GlasNamespaces.md

 ### Compiler Dataflow

 Multimethods let users describe specialized implementations of generic operations across multiple modules, heuristically integrating them.
 A soft constraint-logic program might declare assumptions and preferences across multiple modules, then solve constraints holistically.
 Notebook applications should build a table of contents across multiple modules and robustly route proposed updates to their sources.
 Implementing these patterns manually is awkward and error-prone.
 Instead, I propose to push this to front-end compilers and libraries shared between them.

 As a simple convention, we reserve '@\*' names for compiler-supported dataflow between modules and their clients.
 Compilers can implement ad hoc, fine-grained dataflows through the namespace.
 In contrast, '%env.\*' is controlled by the user and supports only one dataflow pattern.
+The glas executable does not need to be aware of specific compiler dataflow patterns except insofar as they are embedded into built-in front-end compilers.

-Some dataflow computations may require closure via extra processing at the 'root' source.
-Ideally, this is separated from source to simplify further composition, can guide partial closure, and defaults to the correct behavior by a glas executable.
-One viable solution is 'ns.read(env:"@")' returning a set of flags (as a dict) describing which dataflow features are integrated by the client.
+In some cases, dataflow computations require closure via specialized processing at the root source.
+Ideally, this is separate from the source code, such that we can compile any module as a root or further compose it.
+This can be supported by letting 'ns.read(env:"@")' return a set of flags (as a dict) describing compiler dataflows closed by the client.

-A relevant concern with compiler dataflow is that it can easily interfere with lazy loading.
-This can be mitigated with syntactic support for scoping or translating dataflows, and by avoiding features that would entangle modules too aggressively.
+A relevant concern with compiler dataflow is that it easily interferes with lazy loading.
+This is unavoidable, given we are integrating content orthogonally to loading modules.
+This can be mitigated by syntactic support for scoping and translating dataflows, and avoiding automation of dataflow where it confuses most users.

 ### Namespace Processes and Channels